Fancy Homegrown Potatoes For Your Christmas Dinner? – Follow Our Christmas Potato Guide To Get Them

 So you need to get seed potatoes that are meant to be planted in late summer.

-In our Christmas potato growing guide, I will show you a few of the varieties I have grown and recommended, plus a few new “wild cards” that might be worth trying out this year…
+I will show you a few of the varieties I have grown and recommended, plus a few new “wild cards” that might be worth trying out this year…

 3 Recommended Christmas Potato Varieties